igor-couto/myrepo/README.md

 ## Author

-Feel free to get in touch with me regarding any questions or issues about the myrepo cli tool.
+Feel free to get in touch with me regarding any questions or issues about the **myrepo cli tool**.
+If you are having problems, please let me know by [filing an issue](https://github.com/igor-couto/myrepo/issues)

 * **Igor Couto** - [igor.fcouto@gmail.com](mailto:igor.fcouto@gmail.com)